 To strengthen government representation of and response to citizens’ needs and priorities in the West Bank, with a particular focus on upcoming elections.
 MARSAD will lead a national committee to advocate for government’s adherence to an election timeline, produce a draft code of conduct for upcoming elections, and promote public awareness of the code.
 It will conduct a two-day workshop, five roundtables, 12 training workshops, and five town hall meetings.

 Promoting Youth Civic Participation in the Gaza Strip

-To promote youth inclusion in Palestinian reform through engagement in and oversight of national policies.
-GUCC will work with its 41-member Leadership Youth Committee (LYC) to sustain pressure for youth inclusion in Palestinian reform.
-GUCC will lead a three-day course for LYC members who will in-turn lead 100 half-day awareness workshops.
-GUCC and LYC will then lead a one-day conference to draw attention to youth demands for greater tolerance.
+To promote youth inclusion in Palestinian reform through youth engagement in, and oversight of, national policies.
+GUCC will work with its established 45-member Leadership Youth Committee (LYC) to sustain pressure for youth inclusion in Palestinian reform.
+It will lead a refresher training for the team, and then mentor the members in the conduct of 73 half-day awareness workshops on the need for tolerance.
+GUCC and LYC will then lead a one-day conference for 180 participants to draw attention to youth demands for greater tolerance.